Arizona's 2nd congressional district: Main industries

 Primary job fields of the people in the district include agriculture, ranching, livestock, mining, and tourism.
-The main irrigated crops are cotton, wheat, corn, grain, sorghum, alfalfa, hay, apples, peaches, cherries, grapes, pistachios, pecans, lettuce, chilis, and other vegetables.
+The main irrigated crops are cotton, wheat, corn, grain, sorghum, alfalfa, hay, apples, peaches, cherries, grapes, pistachios, pecans, lettuce, chili peppers, and other vegetables.
 The area has a multitude of U-pick vegetable farms and orchards, including several organic farms.
 Greenhouse tomato and cucumber operations have been completed in the past few years with much success.
 In Cochise County there is the U.S. Army base Fort Huachuca and numerous military-industrial companies.
-In suburban and urban areas, Wal-Marts are the most abundant superstores.
+In suburban and urban areas, Walmarts are the most abundant superstores.